 Recognizing Signs of Fentanyl Misuse

-According to the Centers for Disease Control and Prevention (CDC), more than 150 people die every day from overdoses due to synthetic opioids like fentanyl.2 The National Institute on Drug Abuse reports that in 2020, there were 56,516 overdose deaths due to synthetic opioids, primarily involving fentanyl.3
+According to the Centers for Disease Control and Prevention (CDC), more than 150 people die every day from overdoses due to synthetic opioids like fentanyl.2 In 2020, there were 56,516 overdose deaths due to synthetic opioids, primarily involving fentanyl, according to the National Institute on Drug Abuse (NIDA).3

 Prescription fentanyl is often used as patches that are applied to the skin or as lozenges that are used like cough drops.1 Illegal fentanyl is sold as liquids or powders that are used in eye drops and nasal sprays; it is also pressed into counterfeit pills that look like legitimate prescription opioids.2, 4 People can inject, snort, or smoke fentanyl.5 Fentanyl misuse is dangerous because there is no way to know how much fentanyl is actually in the product you are using, and therefore the tiniest amount mixed into another substance can kill you.4

 The availability of fentanyl has increased in recent decades, partly due to a surge in supply.
 The Drug Enforcement Administration (DEA) reports that there has been a significant increase in the availability and lethality of fake prescription pills containing fentanyl and methamphetamine.6 More than 9.5 million counterfeit pills were seized in 2021, which is more than in 2019 and 2020 combined.6

 Signs of Fentanyl Misuse

 It is not always easy to spot fentanyl abuse signs, but you should be aware of certain behavioral, physical, and psychological signs that could indicate that a person is using the drug.